kyle-tennison/notes/.obsidian/plugins/obsidian-advanced-slides/plugin/chart/README.md

 </canvas>
 ```

-The layout configuration provided in `chart` parameter (see Configuration) will be used by default and only those parameters that are specified in a JSON string are used to overwrite the default values.
-If no JSON string is provided to configure the chart layout the default configuration is used.
-Note, that if no labels for the data points are provided by a JSON string, the plugin expects that the first row provides table headers.
+The layout configuration provided in the `chart` parameter (see Configuration) will be used by default, and only those parameters specified in a JSON string are used to overwrite the default values.
+If no JSON string is provided to configure the chart layout, the default configuration is used.
+Note that if no labels for the data points are provided by a JSON string, the plugin expects that the first row provides table headers.

 ```html
 <canvas data-chart="line">